Last Updated: May 19, 2026

 Booko will assist Client with reasonable data subject access, rectification, erasure, and portability requests.
 Booko will provide reasonable assistance with data protection impact assessments ("DPIAs") and prior consultations with supervisory authorities where required by law.
 Client may conduct or commission reasonable audits of Booko's data processing practices, subject to confidentiality, reasonable scheduling, and scope limitations.
 Booko may satisfy audit requests by providing its security controls documentation or equivalent third-party attestation.

-Upon termination of the Services or upon Client's written request, Booko will delete or return all Personal Data within thirty (30) days, subject to the retention exceptions in Section 10 and any applicable legal obligations.
+Upon termination of the Services or upon Client's written request, Booko will delete or return all Personal Data within thirty (30) days, subject to the retention exceptions in Section 10, deletion-authority limits for Customer-provisioned sub-processors (e.g., Databricks workspaces where deletion rights rest with the Customer's contract with that provider), and any applicable legal obligations.
 Booko will provide written confirmation of deletion upon request.
 For enterprise Clients, deletion includes removal of organization data, integration credentials, ingestion records, model artifacts, and audit logs (except where retention is required by law).

 If there is a conflict between this DPA and the Terms of Service or Privacy Policy, this DPA controls for the processing of Client Personal Data.
 If there is a conflict between this DPA and a BAA with respect to PHI, the BAA controls.